toseefsayed/toseefsayed/README.md

 ## Welcome to my Github Resume ✌

 ### About Me:
-I am *Toseef Sayed*, an Engineering Graduate in *Electronics and Telecommunication*.
-My friends call me *Toffee*.
-I am a resident in Mumbai, India.
+I am **Toseef Sayed**, a Graduate in **Electronics and Telecommunication Engineering**.
+My friends call me **Toffee**.
+I live in Mumbai, India.
-Completed my Bachelor's of Engineering Degree at *M. H. Saboo Siddik College of Engineering*, affiliated college with *The University of Mumbai*.
+Completed my Bachelor's of Engineering Degree at **M. H. Saboo Siddik College of Engineering**, an affiliated college of The University of Mumbai.
-Aggregate CGPA acquired by me in 4 years of degree college is *6.77*.
+Aggregate CGPA acquired by me in 4 years of this degree course is **6.77**.

 ### Skills
 #### Language
-- Python
+-- Python
-- R
+-- R
-- SQL
+-- SQL
-- NoSQL
+-- NoSQL
-- Git
+-- Git

 #### Platform
 - Windows OS